BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_09.md

 **Relationship Point Choices**:
 - Talk to Serra on the couch after the battle (+1 Serra)

+Now that the Pokemart is gone from the roof, head upstairs and walk out onto said roof.
+You'll find a *Mirror Lure* here!
+This item, when held by a lead Pokemon, will force encounters to match the species of your lead if applicable.
+Useful for shiny hunting or catching dupes with better IVs or to save on Mints and Ability Capsules.

 Exit the gym.

 ## Two Herbal Extracts